mku11/Salmon-Vault/javafx/project/README.txt

 To refresh developement packages make sure you delete the salmon packages in the cache:
 C:\Users\<username>\.gradle\caches\modules-2\files-2.1\com.mku.salmon.*
-Then refresh the gradle dependencies from the IDE or from command line.
+Then refresh the gradle dependencies from the IDE or from command line: gradlew.bat --refresh-dependencies

+To run/debug the app from within the IDE open gradle tab and run the task "runApp" under Application.
+This will ensure that the salmon native library is loaded.

+Package:
 To package the app build the artifacts from Intellij IDEA.

+Native library support:
+If you need to build with AES intrinsics for a different cpu architecture you need to place the native libraries under libs folder.
+For more details open each artifact and view the required files.